xpack/web-doxygen/website/docs/manual/pages/markdown.md

 ### Header Id Attributes {#md_header_id}

-<p>Standard Markdown has no support for labeling headers, which is a problem if you want to link to a section.</p>
+Standard Markdown has no support for labeling headers, which is a problem if you want to link to a section.

-<p>PHP Markdown Extra allows you to label a header by adding the following to the header</p>
+PHP Markdown Extra allows you to label a header by adding the following to the header

 <pre><code>Header 1                {#labelid}